 During your trip, you'll fall in love with incredible places, and you'll be sad to leave (and will probably promise yourself to come back some day!).
 Good thing you can be grateful for books that can take you back until you can finally visit again in person.

-Traveling made me so grateful for books because even when I can't be backpacking through Europe, snorkeling in the Dominican Republic or riding Elephants in China I can be reading about those places and learning more about cultures and people.
+Traveling made me so grateful for books because even when I can't be backpacking through Europe, snorkeling in the Dominican Republic or hiking to the Great Wall in China I can be reading about those places and learning more about cultures and people.

 The Little Things